Ziloeuvre/DL-DVE/readme.md

 ### Similarity check

-- To check similarity of generated sequences with other serotypes, refer to `similarity_check_generted_Sequence.py`.
+- To check similarity of generated sequences with other serotypes, refer to `similarity_check_generted_Sequence.ipynb`.

 ### Licence